-Roast a bird in half the time with this recipe for spatchcocked roasted chicken with garlic, lemon and rosemary.
+Roast a bird in half the time with this recipe for spatchcock chicken for the oven, roasted with garlic, lemon and rosemary.

-Before you start thinking that I’m going all medieval on my poultry, let me clarify:
+Before you start thinking that I’m going all medieval on my poultry, let me explain:

 - To spatchcock a bird means that the backbone (and sometimes the breastbone cartilage) is removed from a chicken (or other poultry) and laid out flat —otherwise known as a butterflied bird.